 Love In the Name of Christ or Love INC of Linn County is a foundation that brings churches together to serve in their community.
-When a need is found, Love INC facilitates the logistics and means to meet that need.
+When a need is found, Love INC facilitates the logistics and means to meet the need.
 In a way, Love INC acts as the “nerves” of the Body of Christ that engages the “hands” & “feet” into action.
 Love INC not only seeks out physical opportunities to serve but encourages volunteers to pray for each person they come in contact with.
 For more information click here.

 Options Pregnancy Resource Center